gyoto/Gyoto/INSTALL.Gyoto.md

    - boost >= 1.53 (required, contains the integrators).
 See [BUGS.md](BUGS.md).
        http://www.boost.org/
-   - an implementation of the Gauss hypergeometric function 2F1 (optional, required for Astrobj::Jet), one of:
+   - an implementation of the Gauss hypergeometric function 2F1 (optional, required for all Astrobj using KappaDistributionSynchrotronSpectrum), one of:
      + ARBLIB: http://arblib.org (in that case, compile and install ARBLIB and its dependencies and use the --with-arblib* configure options);